eagronin/capstone-prepare/README.md

 # Preliminary Data Exploration

-As a first step, we load the file `buy-clicks.csv` into Splunk and output several summary ststistics and charts to understand the data.
+As a first step, we load the file `buy-clicks.csv` described in the [previous section](https://eagronin.github.io/capstone-acquire/) into Splunk and output several summary ststistics and charts to understand the data.
 We find that the total amount spent on buying in-app purchase items is $21,407, while the number of unique items available to be purchased is 6.

 Below is a histogram showing how many times each item is purchased: